Getting married in the Magnolia State? Here’s how to get a marriage license in Mississippi with tips and tricks from Zola.

 Decide which county you’re getting married in.
-Will you wed in Jackson or Southaven?
+Will you wed in Jackson, Southaven, or Harrison County?
 Wherever you end up, you’ll want to make sure you get your license from that county’s clerk.
 Use the Mississippi.gov clerk list to find the right location.

 Visit the county clerk’s office where you intend to get married in person.
 Both you and your spouse-to-be need to be present.

 Fill out an application form for a marriage license.